Farina Pizzeria – Albuquerque, New Mexico

 The other pizza Ryan ordered for us was the Formaggio de Capra (mozzarella, farmhouse goat cheese with leeks, scallion and pancetta), a cheese and bacon lover’s dream.
 The goat cheese imparts a mild, slightly acidic, slightly tart quality while the mozzarella is reminiscent of fresh milk.
 Both are generously applied to this pizza, but it’s their interaction with the pancetta that’s most notable.
 Pancetta may be the most “porky” tasting of all pork products, rightfully so considering its genesis is pork belly.
 Goat cheese and pancetta are among my favorite flavor combinations anywhere so it goes without saying, this pizza is one I’ll order again.
 The nice couple sitting next to us described their Funghi (mushrooms, Fontina, Tallegio, mozzarella, thyme, shallot) as a pizza which tastes like French onion soup.
 Wow!
 I wish I had thought of that.
 What an apt description of the slice they shared.

 Farina Pizzeria menu has plenty of sweet (but not too sweet) desserts to mollify any saltiness or char you may not have enjoyed in your pizza.
 A nice choice is the ricotta cheesecake which blessedly does not have a Graham cracker crust.
 The ricotta is rich, but not unctuous and sweet without being cloying.
 It is served cool and is big enough to share.
 The tiramisu (Savoiardi cookies soaked in espresso with Marsala Zabaglione) has a more pronounced espresso flavor than most tiramisu desserts in Albuquerque.
-That elevates it to among my favorites (along with the tiramisu at Torinos @ Home and at Nicky V’s Neighborhood Pizzeria).
+That elevates it to among my favorites (along with the tiramisu at Torinos @ Home.

 Farina Pizzeria is definitely a new-world pizza, perhaps the definition of “Albuquerque-style” pizza.
-Did I err in not naming it one of Albuquerque’s five best pizzas?
-Highly likely, but an equally great sin of omission was in not naming Golden Crown Panaderia’s pizza.
-My top five pizza list now has seven pizzas with Farina firmly ensconced in that list.
+Did I err in 2011 by not naming it one of Albuquerque’s five best pizzas?
+Absolutely!
+Farina remains one of the very best pizzerias in the Land of Enchantment today.

 510 Central Avenue, S.E.